What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 Short-term Recovery: Initial phases of treatment often focus on stabilization and managing acute symptoms, such as flashbacks, anxiety, and emotional dysregulation.
 During this phase, patients may experience a reduction in immediate distress and develop better coping mechanisms.

 Recovery Maintenance: Even after successful treatment, individuals with C-PTSD may be vulnerable to triggers or stressors that can cause a return of symptoms.
 Ongoing support, such as periodic therapy sessions or involvement in support groups, can help maintain recovery.
+Attending to the basics of holistic trauma recovery such as nutrition, exercise, sleep, and using social support are also helpful to maintain symptom relief.

 Conclusion